-ThinkTank Maths Limited (TTM) has secured R&D financing from Scotland’s economic development agency, Scottish Enterprise, for the development of enhanced space surveillance and tracking (SST) services.
+ThinkTank Maths Limited (TTM) secured financing for the development of enhanced Space Maths for space surveillance and tracking (SST).

-TTM aims to accomplish this through novel abductive inference methods to fuse complex heterogenous data sets.
+TTM is achieving this through novel abductive inference methods to fuse complex heterogenous data sets.
 This capability will reduce satellite fuel burn from unnecessary avoidance manoeuvres extending the operational life of spacecraft.
-Generating less space debris and less CO2 pollution will promote safe and sustainable development of LEO.
+Generating less space debris will support safe and sustainable development of LEO.

-The overall technical objective of the R&D program is to develop an SST solution with a novel mathematical framework and context specific algorithms.
-These will go beyond the current use of statistical analysis methods; Gaussian distribution or stochastic modelling (random probability distribution) to deal with uncertainty and risk in LEO, ‘because more is different’.
+TTM is developing an SST solution with novel Space Maths – a mathematical framework and context specific algorithms.
+These go beyond the current use of statistical analysis methods; Gaussian distribution or stochastic modelling (random probability distribution) to deal with uncertainty and risk in LEO.

-Our software will automatically collect data from a variety of sources to give enhanced position accuracy for space objects.
-Through TTM’s augmented intelligence system (TRA™) we will provide decision intelligence at the speed of relevance to satellite operators, ‘because modelling the past does not predict the future’.
+Our software automatically collects data from a variety of sources to give enhanced position accuracy for space objects.
+Through TTM’s augmented intelligence system (TRA™) we can provide decision intelligence at the speed of relevance to satellite operators, ‘because modelling the past does not predict the future’.

-TTM has been working in stealth mode since 2018 with Dr Moriba Jah, Associate Professor at the University of Texas, Austin, and Co-Founder and Chief Scientist at Privateer Space.
+TTM has worked since 2018 with Dr Moriba Jah, Associate Professor at the University of Texas, Austin, and Co-Founder and Chief Scientist at Privateer Space.
 Dr Jah is a globally recognised subject matter expert, space environmentalist and astrodynamicist.

-The project will also consolidate TTM’s relationship with SaxaVord Spaceport within the SaxaVord Space Domain Awareness Consortium.
-TTM plans to develop safe and accurate orbital insertion services for SaxaVord launcher clients.
+The project consolidates TTM’s relationship with SaxaVord Spaceport; together we will develop safe and accurate orbital insertion services for SaxaVord launch clients.